When conditions change, direction needs protecting.

 How to engage

-Facilitated sessions.
-Live, in-person or online work for boards and executive teams.
-This is where the architecture meets your actual pressures and decisions, with real-time challenge, tension surfacing, and judgement calibration built in.
+Live work with your board and executive team.
+This is where the five-stage architecture meets your actual pressures and decisions.
+With real-time challenge, tension surfaced, and judgment.

-First 100 Days Orientation.
-For new chairs, boards, or chief executives.
-Establishes early clarity on what to protect, what needs attention first, and how decisions will be made together.
+Establishes early clarity on what to protect, what needs attention first, and how decisions will be made together before the pressure of the role sets the pattern instead.

 Let's talk about your organisation

-Your leaders still need somewhere to take the pressure in between.
+Your leaders still need somewhere to take the pressure.